 See Also: Slipper

 Spoons – A slang term used to refer to the large chain of cheap, identikit pubs known as ‘Wetherspoons’.
-These are mainly frequented due to their agreeable beer prices (for the Yoof and Dukey!) and\or the fact they’re usually the only place open before 12 noon on awaydays.
+These are mainly frequented due to their agreeable beer prices (for the Yoof and Dukey!) and\or the fact they’re usually the only places that tend to be open before 12 noon on a lot of awaydays.

 See Also: (1)Dukey.
 (2)Yoof, The.